drashland/website-v2/docs/rhum/v2.x/2_tutorials/1_introduction/1_add_rhum_as_a_dependency_(deno).md

 ## Add Rhum as a Dependency

-Before you get started with any tutorial, make sure you create a `deps.ts` file (at the root of your project) for the tutorial you are viewing and **_add Rhum as a dependency_** in the file like so:
+As a standard practice, we recommend you create a `deps.ts` file and export Rhum from it like below:

 ```typescript
 // deps.ts